WORKS IN PROGRESS

 Body Love: Free Affirming Dance Classes

 The phenomenal Dainty Smith & Ravyn Wingz will return to The 519 this spring with Body Love.
 Designed to empower Queer and Trans exercise, performance development and increase performance opportunities, Body Love is a series of movement workshops that begin with self-love meditation exercise then move into movement and choreographic mentor-ship.
 The group focuses on the love of our bodies – all shapes, sizes and abilities.
 The program is centered around empowering community choices and encouraging a deep sense of self and confidence.
-The spring cycle will start on April 10th and run till May 29th.
+The summer cycle will start on July 3rd and run till August 21st.

 Dainty Smith is in collaboration with B Current's inc programming

 ''Deliberate Desires'' facilitated by Dainty Smith is a workshop focusing on crafting a story and performance that is about intentionally speaking to our desires without shame.
 In this process, the participants will create a mini one-person show.
 Incorporating a monologue and a dance and movement piece.
 In which the participants speak on what they dream of, long for and desire without judgement or shame.
 What would it look like if we could speak freely to what it is we long for?
 What do we desire?
 Ourselves?
 Love?
 Sexuality without limits?
 Freedom?
 To be seen?
 To be wanted?
 To be glamourous?
 What are we hungry for?
 And can we give ourselves permission to say it out loud?